Are you gearing up for your first Thanksgiving off-grid?

 If you are considering cooking off-grid, whether it be your normal daily life or just for a theme, then you’ll most likely be cooking outdoors.

-So with that in mind, I encourage you to invest in some good cast iron.
+With that in mind, I encourage you to invest in some good cast iron.
 The reason is that cast iron is meant to be used over an open fire, or really, in any situation.
-If you are planning on cooking outdoors, then you’ll want it.
+If you are planning on cooking outdoors, then you’ll need it.

 6. 3 Kernels of Corn